TYPE DESIGN INFORMATION PAGE last updated on Fri Aug 22 00:07:08 EDT 2014

 Foundry in the UK, est. 2005, to develop and repair type.
 Commissioned faces: CWS Script, DIN Display, McDonalds (a face in use by that chain since 1998, based on an idea of Geoff Halpin), The Times (1999).
 [Google] [More] ⦿

 Born in Porto, Portugal, in 1975.
-From 1994-1999 he studied graphic design at the Escola Superior de Artes e Design.
+From 1994 until 1999 he studied graphic design at the Escola Superior de Artes e Design.
 In 2000 he became a postgraduate student at the KABK where he wrote a Masters thesis entitled "Type&Media".
 He joined Underware in the same year.
 At ATypI 2005 in Helsinki, he spoke on On the edge of legibility, which in fact is a talk about blackletter.
 Affiliated since 2002 with Underware.
 He lives in Finland.
 Also doing business at Incubator at Village Type.

 Scott Ulrich (Incinerator) is the designer of freeware/shareware fonts in 1993: CheapSignage-Standard, CriminalHand, DINGarbageschrift, Distemper, EvilClown, Garbageschrift, Garden, GeekSkinny, Misfortune, SeverelyExtreme, TapeGun, Thickhead.